Taking Action to Mitigate Animal Disease Risks Through Feed

 The American Feed Industry Association has been working hand-in-hand with farmer and rancher organizations, the U.S. government and academia to develop science-based solutions related to foreign animal disease transmission via feed, especially given the concerted effort to block African swine fever (ASF) from entering the United States.

-The AFIA launched a multi-pronged action plan in the fall of 2018 that includes research, policymaker and stakeholder outreach and communication with members.
+The AFIA launched a multi-pronged action plan that includes research, policymaker and stakeholder outreach and communication with members.
 Below are a few recent accomplishments in this area.

 - In January 2019, the AFIA updated its biosecurity guidelines with new information that may assist members in preventing disease transmission at feed mills and in the delivery of products.

-- In January 2020, the association held an educational program, "Biosecurity in the Face of Foreign Animal Disease – What the Feed Industry Needs to Know," which discussed how to prevent the introduction of foreign animal diseases at feed mills, steps to take if a disease outbreak comes to the U.S. and more.
+- The association has held multiple webinars discussing how to prevent the introduction of foreign animal diseases at feed mills, steps to take if a disease outbreak comes to the U.S. and more.

 - The association has been communicating with members on the importance of working with ingredient suppliers to ensure that appropriate production and transportation steps are occurring with their foreign suppliers, which helps shield products from possible ASF virus contamination.
 The Food Safety Modernization Act’s Foreign Supplier Verification Program and other supplier approval mechanisms are important for addressing this item.